 Private Health Funds

-- AASW Advocacy
+- AASW Advocacy and latest updates

-- Member Action
+- Get Involved: Member Action

 AMHSWs are regulated private practitioners who hold Medicare Provider Numbers and are eligible for rebates from Medicare for clinical mental health services, such as the Australian Government’s Better Access to Mental Health Care program.
 AMHSWs are accredited members of the AASW and represent one of the highest standards in professional recognition.
 They are subject to the same accreditation requirements as both their registered and self-regulated allied health counterparts, such as psychologists, physiotherapists, dietitians and speech pathologists, in adhering to professional and ethical standards, maintaining Continuing Professional Development and engaging in professional supervision.